- Trusted Brands

 For all its merits, intermittent fasting isn’t perfect.

-It’s true that humans are capable of ameliorating the effects of fasting on the cellular level, an evolutionary gift from the days of hunting and gathering, but nothing is free when it comes to human physiology—the bill eventually comes around.
+It’s true that humans are capable of ameliorating the effects of fasting on the cellular level, but nothing is free when it comes to human physiology—the bill eventually comes around.

 For this reason, fasting has been shown to have some short-term and long-term side effects of varying nature and severity.